 How to Make Christmas Joke Tellers

 My premade Christmas joke teller craft is as easy peasy!

-- Grab the free printable joke teller in the free printable library and save it to your computer
+- Grab the free printable joke teller and save it to your computer

 - Print the file on matte photo paper for extra bright colors (it is also extra sturdy).